 On 1 September 2009 Mr. De Hoop Scheffer was appointed to the Pieter Kooijmans Chair for Peace, Law and Security at Leiden University.
 De Hoop Scheffer focuses on issues in the area of peace, law and security and also lectures in the field of international politics and the practice of diplomacy.

 Pauline van der Meer Mohr is former President of Erasmus University Rotterdam.
-She serves on the Board of HSBC Holdings plc, where she chairs the Remuneration Committee and the Conduct & Values Committee.
-She chairs the Supervisory board of EY Netherlands and serves on the supervisory boards of DSM and ASML.
+She serves on the Board of HSBC Holdings plc, where she chairs the Remuneration Committee.
+She chairs the Supervisory board of EY Netherlands and serves on the supervisory board of DSM and the board of directors of Mylan.
 She also chairs the board of trustees of Netherlands Dance Theatre NDT.

-Pauline teaches on several executive education and board readiness programmes.
+Pauline teaches on several executive education and board readiness programmes and chairs the Dutch Monitoring Committee Gorporate Governance.

-Joop Wijn was appointed to the Managing Board of Ayden on 1 May 2017 in which he will take on the role of Chief Strategy and Risk officer.
+Joop Wijn was appointed to the Managing Board of Ayden on 1 May 2017 as Chief Strategy and Risk officer.

 Previously, he was a member of ABN Amro’s management board, responsible for Corporate Banking.